-In the midst of being named the most powerful person in the world by Forbes magazine, Vladimir Putin recently ‘pardoned’ Russian oligarch Mikhail Khordorkovsky after serving more than 10 years in prison.
+In the midst of being named the most powerful person in the world by Forbes magazine, Vladimir Putin recently ‘pardoned’ Russian oligarch Mikhail Khodorkovsky after serving more than 10 years in prison.

-Russians all over the world celebrated Khordorkovsky’s release, and some are even encouraging him to run for president.
+Russians all over the world celebrated Khodorkovsky’s release, and some are even encouraging him to run for president.

-Although Khordorkovsky could make a formidable opponent to Putin, the man he probably fears most is someone who cannot take the presidency away from him.
+Although Khodorkovsky could make a formidable opponent to Putin, the man he probably fears most is someone who cannot take the presidency away from him.